toiosoiovoio/PMR446callsign/README.md

 Tested...it works fine on a Docker Python container.
 I do see a reason it should not work on similar enviroments or other Python instances.

+>> PLEASE NOTICE
-Replace YOUR TELEGRAM TOKEN with your bot token, obtained from Telegram "BotFather".
+1- Replace YOUR TELEGRAM TOKEN with your bot token, obtained from Telegram "BotFather".
 It's on lne 7.
+2- Change the password to your own generated passord or else, everyone that knows this code will be able to delete your data./delete command is not working for now but it will...

 Pleas take into account that